Unit 6 - Practice Quiz

 23 How does AdaBoost (Adaptive Boosting) handle misclassified instances?

-A. It decreases their weights.
+A. It increases their weights.

 C. It keeps their weights constant.